AriFordsham/GHCWiki/type-functions-status.md

 Todo:

+- Compile libraries with CoreLint.
-- Convert AT.hs to tests in the testsuite.
+- Convert `TyFuns.hs` to tests in the testsuite.